dnatale731/hsr-optimizer/docs/guides/en/stat-score.md

 These weights are the defaults, but each player may have different preferences.
 Feel free to adjust the weights to fit a certain playstyle.
-DPS characters should rely on the optimizer and Combat Score to evaluate their performance in combat, since substats scores don't take into account external factors like team buffs or passive effects.
+DPS characters should rely on the optimizer and Combat Score to evaluate their performance in combat, since substat scores don't take into account external factors like team buffs or passive effects.

 ## Stat score calculations